 The Perfect pattern takes the third form.
 It ends in –ED, for regular verbs.
 For irregular verbs, the ending can be –EN.

-The river of time has one more pattern, the Simple.
-It can work without auxiliaries.

-The name of this Aspect comes from the Latin word simplus.
-The form is “simple”, because it may work without an auxiliary.
+The river of time has one more pattern.
+Grammars name it the Simple.
+The name comes from the Latin word simplus.
+The form is “simple”, because it can work without an auxiliary.

 An activity or faculty may be not simple at all, and we might use the Simple Aspect, still:

 I love my grammar

-(though it is not an easy feeling).
+(though loving grammar is not an easy feeling).

 We capitalize, that is, use big letters, to write Aspect names.
 We use the words “simple”, “progressive”, or “perfect” as parts of noun phrases where the noun ― Aspect ― is a proper noun.

-To perceive the Simple Aspect, let us try the verb to learn.
+To reckon on the Simple Aspect, let us try the verb to learn.
 It is a regular verb, in American English.
 We can begin with the PAST.
-Regular verbs take the ending ―ED for the Simple in the PAST.

 I, you, we, they, he, she, it